ga4gh/vrs/docs/source/appendices/future_plans.rst

   location and with a ploidy of two, such as a pair of single residue variants on an autosome.
-The broader, generalized definition is a set of alleles at multiple locations and/or with ploidy other than two.The VR-Spec Genotype entity is based on this broader definition.
+The broader, generalized definition is a set of alleles at multiple locations and/or with ploidy other than two.The VRS Genotype entity is based on this broader definition.
 * The term "diplotype" is often used to refer to two haplotypes.
-The VR-Spec Genotype entity subsumes the conventional definition of diplotype.
-Therefore, the VR-Spec model does not include an explicit entity for diplotypes.
+The VRS Genotype entity subsumes the conventional definition of diplotype.
+Therefore, the VRS model does not include an explicit entity for diplotypes.
 See :ref:`this note
   <genotypes-represent-haplotypes-with-arbitrary-ploidy>` for a
   discussion.
-* The VR-SPec model makes no assumptions about ploidy of an organism or individual.
+* The VRS model makes no assumptions about ploidy of an organism or individual.
 The number of Haplotypes in a Genotype is the observed ploidy of the individual.
 * In diploid organisms, there are typically two instances of each autosomal chromosome, and therefore two instances of sequence at a particular location.
 Thus, Genotypes will often list two